RobertCarrUTA/react-admin-dashboard-app/README.md

   * [Applications Within the Project](#applications-within-the-project)

 ## About This Project
-This administrative dashboard project provides users with the ability to view important business metrics (view recent transactions, provide an overview of sales), manage users and customers, view several different charts, a text editor, and an editable calendar for events.
+This administrative dashboard project provides users with the ability to view important business metrics (view recent transactions, supply an overview of sales), manage users and customers, view several different charts, a text editor, and an editable calendar for events.
 Designed to work on mobile devices, the dashboard is fully customizable and responsive.
-Light and dark themes can be toggled and theme colors can be changed.
+Light and dark themes can be toggled, and theme colors can be changed.
 In addition to the dashboard, there are three pages, four apps, and seven fully functional charts in the project.

 The contents of this dashboard are not specialized, so they can be used for other projects as well.
 As a result, the project's components are portable.

 Through this project, it is my goal to learn new skills with React for web development.
 During development, the Tailwind CSS framework was used.
-In essence, Tailwind (https://tailwindcss.com/) is designed for creating fast and custom user interfaces.
+Tailwind (https://tailwindcss.com/) is designed for creating fast and custom user interfaces.
 Additionally, Syncfusion (https://www.syncfusion.com/) is extensively utilized in this project.
 With Syncfusion, developers can develop high-quality, professional looking UI components very quickly.

 The free online course that provided this learning experience can be found here: https://youtu.be/jx5hdo50a2M